 - New 30,000 square foot Emergency Department built in 2012

-- Opportunity for teaching residents, as a senior resident, and medical students through the UBC Southern Medical Program
+- Opportunities to teach medical students through the UBC Southern Medical Program

-Kelowna General Hospital (KGH) is a 350-bed tertiary care centre and level 1 trauma centre for the interior of British Columbia.
-A designated stroke, interventional cardiology and trauma referral center for the interior of the province, KGH sees 70,000+ patients per year.
+Kelowna General Hospital (KGH) is a 400-bed tertiary care referral centre for the interior of British Columbia.
+A designated stroke, interventional cardiology and trauma referral centre for the interior of the province, KGH sees 84,000+ patients per year.
 The new emergency department opened in 2012 and is part of a new hospital pavilion with a helicopter pad, an internal medicine clinical teaching unit and resident call rooms.
 In addition, a new surgical centre opened in 2015.
 KGH is the base teaching hospital for the UBC Southern Medical Program with 32 undergraduate medical students/year.
 An established UBC family practice program has 16 residents/year.
-We are becoming a thriving academic center having successfully recruited many new specialists closely allied with the UBC Southern Medical Program.
-The Interior Health region is also developing a research program that will be implemented in the near future.
+We are becoming a thriving academic centre having successfully recruited many new specialists closely allied with the UBC Southern Medical Program.
+The Interior Health region is also developing a research program.

 Emergency physicians in Kelowna are Trauma Team Leaders; we see all ages of patients and perform a vast array of technical procedures.
 We offer a collegial and friendly community hospital feel with all the services and opportunities of a tertiary care medical centre.
 There are few other learners to compete with for learning opportunities.
 Residents will have excellent exposure to a wide variety of patient pathology and ample opportunity to master technical skills.